Virtual StudioReviewsRefer a FriendThe Castlery ClubContact Us

 2. Aluminum

 Aluminum furniture is available in a variety of styles and designs, from modern to traditional, and can be powder-coated in any color to match your outdoor decor.
+Moreover, aluminum's inherent sleekness also lends itself particularly well to contemporary outdoor furniture, creating clean lines and a sophisticated look for your patio.

 The downside to aluminum is that it can still be prone to scratches and dents, which can be unsightly and may require touch-ups or repairs over time.